 To ensure the well-being and protection of all students during learning experiences, including travel, the University will identify potential dangers or risks present where students may travel and take reasonable measures to control risks and notify travelers.

 Travel RegistrationTravelling for University business includes travel led by faculty and staff; promoted by faculty, staff, and units; funded by the University; or where credit is awarded or degree requirements are fulfilled.
-Examples include: semester/year exchange, independent study abroad and other short-term mobility programs such as internships, clinical placements, field study, research, volunteering, conference or workshop attendance.
+Examples include: semester/year exchange, independent study abroad and other short-term mobility programs such as internships, clinical placements, field study, research, volunteering, competitions, conference or workshop attendance.

 All students who travel internationally for University business are required to complete the travel registry.
 By registering their trip, students will: